datatrail-jhu/10_dsjob/manuscript/03_website.md

 But, what are those tags above your project?
 We'll want to customize those as well!

 To do so, navigate to `/cloud/project/content/home` and open `projects.md`.
 Find the section of this file where you see `[[filter]]`.
-Leave the first filter alone, but edit the second filter to look for the tag "R" in your prjects.
+Leave the first filter alone, but edit the second filter to look for the tag "R" in your projects.
 The last one can be "Other" for now.
 Use the syntax you see here:

 ![Tags edit](images/03_website/03_dsjob_website-56.png)